GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 If you have a library of SVG-symbols as a folder you can add them to your Styling manager.

-1. Open the style manager: `setting` > `style manager`
+1. Open the style manager: `Settings` → `Style manager`.
-2. Click on `Import / Export` and select `Import items`
+2. Click on `Import / Export` and select `Import items`.
-3. Navigate to the location where you have saved the library or style and select the file (in most cases .qml but the file type can also be .xml)
+3. Navigate to the location where you have saved the library or style and select the file (in most cases .qml but the file type can also be .xml).
 4. Now you can select which symbols you wish to import.
 In most cases, you can select all symbols.
-4. Click on `Import`
+4. Click on `Import`.
 The new SVG-symbols are in your SVG library.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_using_svg_symbols.mp4"></video>